Welcome to my blog, a record of my professional journey as an English communication skills trainer and translator in Germany.

 Born in Washington DC in 1961, I grew up bilingual on Capitol Hill and came to Germany to study in Konstanz in 1981.
 Further stops along the way were Berlin, Dresden, Singen and Siegen.
 After ten years in Munich, I started afresh in Berlin-Brandenburg in late 2010.

 I’ve been teaching English for business and academic purposes since 1998.
-Clients have included Ludwig Maximilian Universität and ClimateDesign, the Department of Building Climatology at the Technische Universität, as well as companies like Odgers Berndtson, BMW and Archon Group.
-I teach postgraduate students at Potsdam Research Cluster for Georisk Analysis, Environmental Change and Sustainability (PROGRESS) and international students pursuing a Masters of Public Management degree.
+Current company courses include Fritz-Haber-Institut, Max Planck Gesellschaft and Lee Hecht Harrison.
+Former clients have been Ludwig Maximilian Universität and ClimateDesign, the Department of Building Climatology at the Technische Universität, as well as companies like Odgers Berndtson, BMW and Archon Group.
+I teach currently teach postgraduate students at Potsdam Research Cluster for Georisk Analysis, Environmental Change and Sustainability (PROGRESS) and international students pursuing a Masters of Public Management degree.
 I run compact seminars for Management Circle and Akademie für Sekretariat und Büromanagment.

 Basis for Business Coursebook C1, Cornelsen, February 2014.